Welcome to Part 2 of our comprehensive guide on hypnotic regression therapy.

 Once you’ve finished your blitz, you can count them back up out of trance, bringing them back into the room feeling refreshed, relaxed and filled with energy.
 It’s important not to rush them, but to let them come back to normal wakefulness slowly and comfortably.
 This might take just a few seconds, or it could take several minutes, depending on how they feel and their readiness to return.

-The 12-Step Regression Hypnotherapy Technique In Action: Watch Igor Ledochowski Dissolve A Woman’s Snake Phobia
+The 12-Step Hypnotic Regression Therapy Technique In Action: Watch Igor Ledochowski Dissolve A Woman’s Snake Phobia

 And to see how you piece all of the above steps together (in the infamous snake demo that we’ve been referencing), watch the video below to see Igor help a woman get over her severe phobia created by an extremely traumatic event as a young child, using regression hypnotherapy.